MycroftAI/enclosure-picroft/README.md

 ---

-There is an active *Picroft* community within the [Mycroft Slack Channel](https://mycroft-ai-slack-invite.herokuapp.com) which are welcome to join!
+There is an active *Picroft* community within the [Mycroft Mattermost Channel](https://chat.mycroft.ai) which are welcome to join!